RJBraxton/Hermes/README.md

 *	Work on a unified color scheme/plan for buttons.
 *	Custom angular filter for showing summaries and titles.
 If greater than a certain amount of characters, substr and add “…”
 *	Add in moment.js to get times a bit more legible.
+    *   Note - MAMP is set to Berlin time.
+We should consider switching to GMT, or just go with the server's time zone.
 *	Tiering for pages? childOf, etc
-*	Big thing : We could use JWTs to see how long it’s been since a person’s viewed the blog.
-If it hasn’t been more than ____ minutes, go with that.
 *	Dynamic titles on blog posts

 ### > Thoughts for the future